 Reading text in a digital format isn't always the best way to get all the information from a story.
 (Photo: smokingapples.com/Flickr)

 Besides being fragile, e-readers make scanning back into a book's content difficult, because your story memory is not tied to a physical object and "spot" within it.
 You have to remember a word or phrase from the section you want to find.
 When I'm writing an article with books as reference, I find e-readers impossible to use; same with looking up a favorite few lines for reference later in my journal.
-And it's not just because I didn't grow up a digital native; even those who have grown up with e-readers and tablets still prefer print.
-According to Scholastic, "Nearly two-thirds of children (65%) — up from 2012 (60%) — agree that they’ll always want to read print books even though there are ebooks available."
+And it's not just because I didn't grow up a digital native; even those who have grown up with e-readers and tablets still prefer print, according to a survey by Canon that looked at Millennial habits around reading and even sending written notes.

 And as Lanphier added to his Facebook comment about this topic, "...my 6 and 1/2 year old niece has an iPad, and she reads on it, but she will read a book too.
 And, will choose a book over the iPad reading... because a book has that experience.
 You don't see moms and kids and dads and kids gathered around the iPad reading together.
 But, you see them doing that with books."